RandomEskimo/skrollr-stylesheets/README.md

 This is a completely separate project. skrollr-stylesheets does not depend on skrollr in any way.
 It parses your stylesheets (`link` and `style` elements) and adds the information to the document as skrollr compatible data-attributes.
 After skrollr-stylesheets did it's job, you can use skrollr the way you're used to, just as if you had put the data-attributes on the elements manually.

 When I say "parsing" I mean it's using regular expressions.
-Thus you should avoid doing funky stuff inside your CSS files (actually, comments at the wrong place could break the current version).
+Thus you should avoid doing funky stuff inside your CSS files.
 Just put all skrollr related things in one file and keep it clean.

 skrollr-stylesheets borrows it's syntax from CSS animations and uses it's own `-skrollr` prefix.
 Here's an example which should explain everything to get you started with skrollr-stylesheets.